 The Friends of ALSC support the work of members and celebrate opportunities to grow as professionals.
 In that vein, the Friends of ALSC lend their support to scholarships and contest such as:

 The Friends of ALSC awarded two scholarships to the 2012 ALSC National Institute in Indianapolis, Ind.
 The two scholarship winners were Joella Peterson and Amanda Struckmeyer.
 The scholarships were awarded in in efforts to support ALSC’s goal of continuing education for children’s librarians.

 In 2012, the Friends of ALSC and the ALSC Membership Committee partnered to offer an ALSC eBadge Contest.
 The contest winner was Krista Welz, who designed the ALSC eBadge which garnered the most votes in a poll on the ALSC Blog.
 Welz won a Book and a Nook which was donated by the Friends of ALSC.

 At the 2012 Annual Conference in Anaheim, California, the Friends of ALSC contributed a Nook and a Book to the ALSC Raffle.
 Over 300 people participated in the raffle.
 The winner was Susan Pina from the Orange County (Calif.)
 Public Library.

 By donating to Friends of ALSC you are supporting programs and services that impact children around the country.
 ALA and ALSC offer donors a number of great options for how to give.Learn more about how to give to ALSC.

 The Friends of ALSC enjoy generous support from member of ALSC as well as non-members.
 Learn more about how ALSC recognizes donors.

 If you're interested in giving, please find the Donate section of the Friends of ALSC site where you can learn more about making your donation.
-See the current Friends of ALSC donors from 2012.
+See the current Friends of ALSC donors.

 In 2012, the Friends of ALSC released their first annual report.
 To find our more about the Friends in 2012, download the PDF report.